Dysta/Planets/README.md

 ## How to play

 At the start of the game, you and other players are assigned a random color.
-You can use the control `CTRL+A` (used to select every owned planet) to find which one is yours.
+Your default color is light blue, and you can find which one is your planet by using `CTRL+A` which will select it.

 To select one or more planets, the controls are :
 - Left click - Selects the clicked planet